Karma-Tech-Consulting/full-cirriculum/README.md

 * Code School "Discover DevTools" - (free code school elective path) __

-Then, after these Assignment #1 and those classes are completed, these next classes are assigned and then Assignment #2 (https://github.com/Karma-Tech-Consulting/tdd-javascript), is assigned.
+Then, after these Assignment #1 and those classes are completed, these next classes are assigned and then [Assignment #2](https://github.com/Karma-Tech-Consulting/tdd-javascript), is assigned.

+* Then Code School "Javascript Road Trip Part 1" - (free code school javascript path)
 * Then Codeacademy "Javascript" - "10 hours"
 * Then Code School "Try jQuery" - (free code school javascript path)

 All in all the classes listed above can take nearly 30-60 hours if the person is taking notes and following along closely.
 On codeacademy alone it is more than 200 excercises, plus a good amount of points on code school.
 (100 or more excercises)